Pope can help solve mystery of girl's disappearance, brother says

 Over the years, her case has been linked to everything from the plot to kill St. John Paul II to the Vatican bank's financial scandal and Rome's criminal underworld.

-Speculation about her fate was renewed late Tuesday when human bones were found during renovation work at the Vatican's Embassy to Italy, close to Rome’s Villa Borghese museum.
+Speculation about her fate was renewed late Tuesday when human bones were found under flooring during renovation work at the Vatican's Embassy to Italy, close to Rome’s Villa Borghese park.

-Rome's chief prosecutor has been called in and forensic investigators are working to determine the age and gender of the bones as well as the date of death.
+Rome's chief prosecutor has been called in and forensic experts are working to determine the age and gender of the bones as well as the date of death.
+A murder investigation has also been launched.

 The ANSA news agency reported that prosecutors were focusing on whether the remains could be linked either to Orlandi, who disappeared on June 22, 1983, or another 15-year-old girl, Mirella Gregori, who went missing a month earlier in Rome, on May 7, 1983.